 How Does Hosted VoIP Work?

 VoIP users subscribe to a provider’s hosted service by paying a monthly fee.
 The app provides a business phone system with routing features, queuing, analytics, and more.
-Users access these features and make calls through the app’s dashboard.
-Administrators manage the phone system through the app, purchasing virtual phone numbers, adding and removing users, and customizing the call distribution system.
+Users access these features and make calls through the app’s dashboard while administrators manage the phone system through the app, purchase virtual phone numbers, add and remove users, and customize the call distribution system.

 Hosted VoIP vs On-Premise VoIP